 Bloom Time: Early spring

-Passiflora actinia is a fairly, fast-growing, evergreen, perennial vine with heart-shaped leaves.
+Passiflora actinia is a fairly fast-growing evergreen perennial vine with heart-shaped leaves.
 Vines may grow a dozen feet (3.7 m) in a season and are multi-branching climbers.
-It flowers mainly in early spring, producing white, mauve and blue flowers up to 3.6 inches (9 cm) in diameter.
+It flowers mainly in early spring, producing white, mauve, and blue flowers up to 3.6 inches (9 cm) in diameter.
 They bloom for a day or two.
-Rounded, orange-yellow, ripening fruits follow and grow to a inch (2.5 cm) or more.
+Rounded, orange-yellow, ripening fruits follow and grow to an inch (2.5 cm) or more.

 USDA hardiness zone 9a to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Their vibrant colors and heady fragrance make the Passion Flower a welcome addition to any garden.
-Unfortunately, because of its origins, most species of Passion Flower plant can't overwinter in many gardens in the United States, although there are a few that will survive up to USDA plant hardiness zone 5.
+Unfortunately, most Passion Flower plant species can't overwinter in many gardens in the United States because of its origins.
+However, there are a few that will survive up to USDA plant hardiness zone 5.
 Most varieties will grow in Zones 7-10.

 Because they are vines, the best place for growing Passion Flower is along a trellis or fence.
 The tops will be killed off during winter, but if you mulch deeply, your Passion Flower plant will return with new shoots in the spring.
-Since growing Passion Flowers can reach 20 feet (6 m) in a single season, this die back will help keep the vine under control.
+Since growing Passion Flowers can reach 20 feet (6 m) in a single season, this dies back will help keep the vine under control.

 Passion Flowers need full sun and well-drained soil.
 Two applications of a well-balanced fertilizer per year, once in early spring and one in midsummer, is all the Passion Flower care you will need.